 You may notice flu like symptoms, rigors, aches of reasonably sudden onset, as well as painful, red, swollen, hot areas of the breast, often in a wedge shape.
 Sometimes you may notice a "milk bleb" which is a white area on the nipple that connects to a duct that is blocked.

 To manage mastitis, the aim is to prevent milk sitting for too long in the breasts, and this is done by regularly emptying the breasts.
-Ideally, this is done by the baby breastfeeding, and you should offer the breast that has mastitis first to promote movement of that "stagnant" milk.
+Ideally, this is done by the baby breastfeeding, and you should offer the breast that has mastitis first to promote movement of breastmilk.
 You should offer the breast flexibly and frequently to your baby, and you can also try different feeding positions such as side-lying feeding.
+Most importantly though, you don't want to spend time breastfeeding or pumping more than you would normally, as this can send signals to your brain to make more milk, which can worsen the problem.

 If your baby is not interested in the milk, this may be due to a change in the taste of the milk as a result of the infection, and in this case you can hand express or use a pump to express.
 If you are not comfortable with this, please book an appointment as soon as possible so that we can get the milk moving before the problem worsens.
 Rest, cold-packs, Panadol and anti-inflammatories such as Nurofen (Ibuprofen) will help with the pain.
 Restrictive clothing and tight bras should be avoided during time.
 If these measures don't improve things within 12-24 hours, please see a doctor as you may need antibiotics.